lathoub/express/README.md

 ### Hello world example

-Embedded below is essentially the simplest Arduino express app you can create.
+Below is essentially the simplest Arduino express app you can create.

 ```cpp
 // #define PLATFORM ESP32